katlund/BlockStab/README.md

 discuss what you would like to change.

 ## Future Work
-There are some block GMRES tests in the work.
+There are some block GMRES tests in the works.

 ## How we cite things
 Several papers are foundational for our subroutines.
 We provide the full citations here and use abbreviated ones (given as [Author YYYY]) throughout the documentation.